petepm/Singleton/lyrics.md

 I simply shouldn't care
 Be a part of the weird
 Undeclare any air of self
+Awareness it ain't fair
-Awareness derriere this Pinkerton pulled pork parade Tugging all the way
+This pulled pork Pinkerton pop parade
+Tugging all the way
 It must be your last time in love
 So get married